wraft/wraft/README.md

 #### Pre-requisite

-- Elixir 1.14
+- Elixir 1.18.4
-- Erlang/OTP 26.0
+- Erlang/OTP 27.0.1
 - Postgres
 - Minio - S3 compatible object storage
-- Pandoc
+- Pandoc 3.6.3
 - ImageMagick
 - Latex
+- Typst 0.13.0
+- Java 17 (for PDF signing)
+- Rust toolchain (for native dependencies)

-`.tools_version` will have the exact versions defined in it.
+`.tool-versions` will have the exact versions defined in it.

 #### Initial setup